ahmadbakhshi/db-codegen/README.md

 <img src="./public/db-codegen.png" alt="db-codegen" width="300"/>

-`db-codegen` is a tool to generate TypeScript types and Zod schemas from your database schema
+`db-codegen` is a tool to generate TypeScript types and validation schemas based on your database schema.

 ## Supported Database